 For Windows, Allure is available from the Scoop command-line installer.

-To install Allure, download and install Scoop, and then execute in the Powershell:
+To install Allure, download and install Scoop, and then execute the following command in Powershell:

 scoop install allure